rjrpaz/rjrpaz/README.md

 I'm working with open source platforms from more than 25 years now.

 Most of my professional career was as a freelance programmer strongly oriented to electronic developments (I'm in fact an electronic engineer).
-Dealing with most of the projects by myself forced me to dig in a lot of different technologies during all these 20 years.
+Dealing with most part of every projects by myself forced me to dig in a lot of different technologies during all these 20 years.

 - 🔭 Today I prefer to be more involved in projects related to infrastructure, doing still a lot of programming related to orchestration, IaaC, etc.